Hi, I’m Richard Thomas, lately masquerading as ‘theendoftheline’, a London street photographer with a difference.

 I’ve always travelled with a camera and my passion for photography started in my late teens as I got hooked using black and white film (usually Ilford ASA 100 and occasionally ASA 400).
-Developing and printing my own work was also great fun, much to my parents frustration as I took over the family kitchen most weekends; the first half hour after tea spent setting up the darkroom with binliners over the windows.
+Developing and printing my own work was also great fun, much to my parent’s frustration as I took over the family kitchen most weekends; the first half-hour after tea was spent setting up the darkroom with bin liners over the windows.

 Welsh was my first language.
-My secondary education started at the Sir Huw Owen Grammar School in Caernarfon where I lived for a couple of years in the mid 1960s, and then Ardwyn Grammar School back in Aberystwyth where I focussed on the sciences.
-I later graduated with a Biological Sciences degree in Portsmouth Polytechnic in 1977.
+My secondary education started at the Sir Huw Owen Grammar School in Caernarfon where I lived for a couple of years in the mid-1960s, and then Ardwyn Grammar School back in Aberystwyth where I focussed on the sciences.
+I later graduated with a Biological Sciences degree from Portsmouth Polytechnic in 1977.

 I started work with the Department for Health and Social Security, as a temp in 1977, and 40 years later, had managed to carve out a diverse career within the Civil Service.
 I worked in many different departments, honing my skill in organisational planning, change management, people development, technical infrastructure and business operations.

 I lived in Cardiff for 5 years before moving to Romford in 1990 where my wife and I still live.
-The children having long spread their wings, succesfully creating their own careers.
-So when I’m not on grandparenting duties (but my grandchildren have been educated to call my by the Welsh equivalent – ‘tadcu’ or appreviated to ‘cu’), or taking pictures, or writing about them, I’ll be in the garden.
+The children have long spread their wings, successfully creating their own careers.
+So when I’m not on grandparenting duties (but my grandchildren have been educated to call me by the Welsh equivalent – ‘tadcu’ or abbreviated to ‘cu’), or taking pictures, or writing about them, I’ll be in the garden.

 This is me, and welcome to my world…